Does classical thermodynamics need a third law? Securing the second law at absolute zero: Introduction

-The foundational controversy originates in the early proof by contradiction proposed by \citet{Nernst1912} for his theorem.
-The unattainability of the absolute zero isotherm was deduced from the premise that a Carnot engine operating at $T=0$ would negate Planck's statement of the Second Law.
+The foundational controversy regarding Nernst's theorem originates in the early proof by contradiction proposed by \citet{Nernst1912}.
+The unattainability of the absolute zero isotherm was deduced from the premise that a finite Carnot engine operating at $T=0$ would negate Planck's statement of the Second Law.

-Einstein famously rebutted this by noting that such a Carnot engine cannot be realized in practice, regardless of the existence of a $T=0$ reservoir \citep{Solvay-1913, epstein-1937, Boas1960, kestin-1968ii}.
+Einstein famously rebutted this by noting that such a Carnot engine cannot be realized in practice, regardless of the existence of a $T=0$ reservoir \citep{Einstein-1913, epstein-1937, Boas1960, kestin-1968ii}.
 Recently a direct proof of the theorem was presented, based on the idea that a Carnot engine must be able to operate at $T=0$, if only to measure $T=0$.\citep{Martin-Olalla2025c} This debate concerns the very limits of thermodynamic reasoning; for a comprehensive review of the historical stakes, see \citet{Kox2006}.

-The purpose of this work is to clarify the underlying hypotheses that render the Second Law an ``incomplete'' principle---one that ostensibly requires an independent Third Law to provide an evolution criterion across the full temperature domain---and to identify the alternative hypotheses that allow the Second Law to remain self-sufficient.
-The following analysis considers only thermodynamic arguments, excluding any microscopic description in relation to the limit $T=0$.
-By focusing on the formal architecture of the theory, we show that the Third Law is a requirement for logical consistency.
+The uniqueness and inherent structural weakness of the Third Law can be identified directly in its formulation.
+Unlike the First and Second Laws, whose statements are sufficiently general to remain independent of specific thermodynamic coordinates, the statement of the Third Law explicitly requires an a priori reference to temperature and entropy.
+Consequently, it is impossible to evaluate its structural position within the framework of thermodynamics without a precise, prior definition of these properties.
+By extension, the mere existence of a Third Law implies the existence ---if only theoretical--- of substances that satisfy the First and Second Laws yet violate Nernst's theorem.
+Such a substance lies at the core of Einstein's historic rebuttal and may appropriately be termed an \emph{Einsteinian substance}.
+Crucially, the classical ideal gas does not fall in this category as it simultaneously negate the vanishing of the specific heats.
+The purpose of this work is threefold: first, to identify the series of operational anomalies this substance would inflict upon the Second Law; second, to clarify the underlying hypotheses that render the Second Law a seemingly ``incomplete'' principle requiring an independent Third Law to dictate an evolution criterion across the full temperature domain; and third, to identify the alternative hypotheses that allow the Second Law to remain self-sufficient.
+The following analysis relies strictly on macroscopic thermodynamic arguments, intentionally excluding microscopic or statistical descriptions regarding the limit $T=0$.
+By focusing on the formal architecture of the theory, this study unveils that the Third Law is not an arbitrary addendum, but a necessary requirement for logical consistency within the Second Law itself.